SCHOLARSHIP RECIPIENTS

 No essays will be considered without this accompanying college admissions acceptance letter.
 Scholarship applications are now being accepted.

-WE ARE PLEASED TO ANNOUNCE TWO SCHOLARSHIP RECIPIENTS WERE AWARDED FOR THE YEAR 2020
+WE ARE PLEASED TO ANNOUNCE TWO SCHOLARSHIP RECIPIENTS WERE AWARDED LAST YEAR 2023

 Ngu (Kevin) Tezi